-Johnson once referred to Perrior and iNHouse co-founder Jo Tanners “the Fortnum & Mason of communications,” following his 2008 victory.
-“They deliver and they deliver quality.
-Without them, I simply would not have been made mayor,” he added.
+Johnson once referred to Perrior and iNHouse co-founder Jo Tanners "the Fortnum and Mason of communications," following his 2008 victory.
+"They deliver and they deliver quality.
+Without them, I simply would not have been made mayor," he added.

 Some of the press around the European Super League has been handled by former BBC sports journalist Richard Conway, who runs sports PR firm Paloma Global.

 Conway, who has been linked to the 2022 Qatar World Cup, told openDemocracy that he had been hired in March "to advise the Super League".

 "Katie (Perrior) was running the press office operations on this.
 I have an advisory role.
 I don't work for iNHouse, I don't work for Katie.
 I had a separate role, advising them on media relations," Conway told openDemocracy.

 Professor Simon Chadwick, director of Eurasian Sport at France's Emlyon Business School, said the ESL was a "tactical, not a strategic" move designed to show the power of European's biggest clubs.

 "There has been an awful lot of smoke and mirrors," he said.
 "Given that we were on the cusp of UEFA's new settlement, what the Super League clubs were doing was saying 'look, we are still powerful, we can still threaten you'."

 Chadwick added that while the Super League might have been a "diversionary tactic", it soon "spiraled out of control" as fans - and politicians - across Europe lined up against it.